apache/nuttx/configs/b-l475e-iot01a/README.txt

             nsh> ifconfig wpan0 hw 37

-            Where 37 is address as an example.
-It should be different in the the range 1..ed and ef..fe (ee and ff are the reseerd multicast and broadcast addresses.
-Zero is valid but not a good idea).
+            Where 37 the address is an example.
+It should be different for each radio, but in the the range 1..ed and ef..fe (ee and ff are the reserved for multicast and broadcast addresses, respectively.
+            Zero is a valid address but not recommeded).

          b) Bring each the network up on each board in the WPAN:

             nsh> ifup wpan0

+            You can entry nsh> ifconfig to see if the node address and derived IPv4 are set correctly (the IPv6 address will not be determined until the network is UP).

     4. examples/udp is enabled.
 This will allow two Spirit1 nodes to exchange UDP packets.
 Basic instructions: